The Kangaroo industry

 But Australia was not always the cat paradise that it is today.
 It is quite probable that over the last 10,000 years, the cat was introduced by successive waves of Indonesian, Chinese, Portuguese and Dutch mariners.
 However, it seems that the cat found it difficult to take hold in an ecosystem containing Devils, Dingos, Thylacines (Tasmanian Tigers) and nomadic Humans.

-Aside from being small, the Cat's main disadvantage was that it had very little endurance.
+Aside from being small, the cat's main disadvantage was that it had very little endurance.
 Any Devil, Thylacine or Dingo that followed their trail would have found it easy to either catch them or at least, chase them off their kills.
-Even humans would found them easy to track.
+Even humans have found them easy to track.
 Today, Aboriginal groups have shown how easy they are to catch.
 If the land is flat, they simply follow their prints.
-Once they draw close, the Cat makes a sprint but then gives up.
+Once they draw close, the cat makes a sprint but then gives up.
 They are then easily clubbed and turned into a delicious meal.

 On mainland Australia, significant money has been spent on Cat eradication programs.
 The use of 1080 is a favoured method.
 1080 is a synthetically produced substance that is a replication of a naturally occurring poison found in plant species such as poison bush, kite leaf poison bush, poison pea, and wallflower poison bush.
 Although native animals can eat the foliage, seeds and flowers of the plants with no ill effect, it is deadly on the feral animals that have not evolved alongside it.

-Despite the impressive science behind it, it is very expensive, and for a country of 7,600,000 square kilometres, it has zero chance of success.
-It simply can't overcome the vacuum effect.
+Despite the impressive science behind it, it is very expensive, and for a country of 7,600,000 square kilometres, it has zero chance of success because it can't overcome the vacuum effect.
 Once Cats are removed from a region, more simply migrate in.
-Using it just slows the process of an ecosystem reaching a sustainable balance with the change.
+For this reason, using it just slows the process of an ecosystem reaching a sustainable balance with the change.

 Land slip caused by exploding rabbit populations